Board & Staff

 President & Chief Executive Officer david.reese@foundationhli.org 919.491.2114

-David previously served as the COO for food recovery and distribution at the Inter-Faith Food Shuttle.
-He is the past co-chair of the Partnership for a Healthy Durham, past vice chair of the Northeast Central Durham Leadership Council, and previous board member of Downtown Durham Rotary Club and Leadership Triangle.
-David currently serves on the United Way of the Greater Triangle Board of Directors and the Truist Bank local Advisory Board.
-In 2006, he was recognized as one of the Triangle Business Journal’s “Top 40 Under 40” business leaders.
+David’s career includes serving as COO for food recovery and distribution at the Inter-Faith Food Shuttle.
+He has held leadership positions such as Co-Chair of the Partnership for a Healthy Durham, Vice-Chair of the Northeast Central Durham Leadership Council, board member of the Downtown Durham Rotary Club and United Way of the Greater Triangle, and Chair of Leadership Triangle.
+Currently, he serves on the boards of SouthLight, Family Connects International, and the Truist Bank local Advisory Board.

 Vice President of NCOHC steve.cline@foundationhli.org